 Step by Step Guides

-Like the Ultimate Guide framework, Step by Step Guides go into minute detail on a topic, but tend to only address a single issue, such as this guide on how to start a blog and make money.
+Like the Ultimate Guide framework, Step by Step Guides go into minute detail on a topic, but tend to only address a single issue, such as this guide on how to make money blogging.

 This process needs to show the reader exactly how to overcome their problem.
 So break it down into steps that can easily be followed, include screenshots wherever you can, and make it easy to follow.